 Highlight how your training can enable you to mentor others.
 Will you be taking something like Project Management?
 You’ll graduate with a toolkit of resources, presentations and know-how that you can share with your team.
 This is true for many of our programs.
 Talk about how you can pass along what you have learned to coworkers.

 Tie the course to a national certification.
-Along with providing a foundation of industry knowledge, many of our programs, such as Payroll, Bookkeeper and Administrative Professional, prepare students to sit for a national certification exam.
+Along with providing a foundation of industry knowledge, many of our programs, such as Payroll, Bookkeeper and Ethical Hacker, prepare students to sit for a national certification exam.
 Your boss might not have heard of KSU’s Information Systems Security Professional Certificate, but he or she might be familiar with the CISSP® certification, a global industry standard.
 Earning the certification can be a point of pride not only for you but also for the company you work for.

 Anticipate questions you will encounter and prepare thoughtful answers.
 You don’t want to be caught unprepared.
 Here are two big ones Lisa suggests thinking about in advance: